 Scientific Advisory Oversight

-The Studio maintains an independent Scientific Advisory Board that provides non-binding guidance on scientific validity, translational boundaries, and governance posture across systems evaluated within it.
+The Studio maintains an independent Scientific Advisory Board that provides non-binding guidance on scientific validity, translational boundaries, and governance posture of systems evaluated within the Studio.

 The Advisory Board operates strictly in an oversight and advisory capacity.
 It does not participate in system execution, authorship, commercialization, intellectual property ownership, or institutional representation.
 Advisory input is scoped, time-bounded, and structured to preserve independence, rigor, and boundary integrity.